-13.02.
+- 13.01.
+Amendment.
+The Board has the authority to amend these Rules by a majority vote at any duly called meeting at which there is a quorum. - 13.02.
 Conflict with CC&Rs or By-Laws.
-In the event that any provision of these Rules conflicts with the CC&Rs or the By-Laws, the CC&Rs and By-Laws shall govern
+In the event that any provision of these Rules conflicts with the CC&Rs or the By-Laws, the CC&Rs and By-Laws shall govern. - 13.03.

-13.03.
 Interpretation.
 The Board of Directors of the Association shall be the final interpreter of these Rules.
 Any Lot Owner may request that the Board rule on any particular application of these Rules by submitting a written statement of the facts and statement of the issue.
 The request may be confidential, but any interpretation shall be reported in the minutes of the Board, omitting, if requested, the name of the Lot Owner making the request.